 Peppper Grinders Features

 Pump pepper mills make up the third category.
 With a pump pepper mill, you use one or two levers or a push-button to grind out the pepper.
-Some models can bill themselves as a one hand pepper mill, like the Vic Firth Pump & Grind Stainless Steel Pepper Mill STS06PM01 (starting at $13, Amazon), another one of our top picks.
-The Chef'n Pepper Ball Pepper Mill (starting at $14, Amazon) has two levers that you squeeze together to grind and release the pepper.
+Some models can bill themselves as a one hand pepper mill, like the Vic Firth Pump & Grind Stainless Steel Pepper Mill STS06PM01 (starting at $13), another one of our top picks.
+The Chef'n Pepper Ball Pepper Mill (starting at $14) has two levers that you squeeze together to grind and release the pepper.

-Finally, we come to cheap electric pepper mills, like the Trudeau Graviti 0716907 (starting at $17, Amazon) and the Artesio Soft Touch Electric Pepper Grinder (starting at $16, Amazon).
+Finally, we come to cheap electric pepper mills, like the Trudeau Graviti 0716907 (starting at $17) and the Artesio Soft Touch Electric Pepper Grinder (starting at $16).
 These units are battery-operated and demand minimal manual intervention; the Trudeau Graviti, in fact, relies on gravity to activate the grinding mechanism (just tilt downwards and off it goes).

 Pepper Mill Refill.One of the most annoying aspects of traditional pepper mills is the challenge of refilling them.
 As with the William Bounds Key Pepper Mill, for example, you have to unscrew the top and pour the peppercorns in through a maddeningly small opening that's obstructed by the grind shaft.
 Unless you use a tiny funnel or make one with a towel or napkin, you'll probably end up with little pepper seeds all over your kitchen.
 The Vic Firth Pump & Grind is filled from the bottom, but like the William Bounds, the opening is small and partially blocked by a shaft.